 - Loss of employment income

-- Owner wants to buy their first home (maximum $10,000 allowed) or for the education of family member
+- Owner wants to buy their first property (maximum $10,000 allowed) or for the education of family member

 Above, we talked about gold IRAs being self-directed.
 This means the investor gets more say in what happens with their account than they would with a typical IRA.
 They can also make more types of investments.

-With gold investments, you need a broker to buy the gold or a custodian to be the administrator.
+With gold, you need a broker to buy the gold or a custodian to be the administrator.
 You can also have both a broker and a custodian.

 This part of precious metal investing is a little tough to figure out.
 The federal or state governments license custodians.
 Some examples of custodians include credit unions, banks, saving and loans associations, and brokerage firms.